Petition to Cross-Register

 IMPORTANT NOTE: Students attending a community college must provide a copy of the Certificate of Residency to the community college.
 If a Certificate of Residency is required, a copy must also be provided to the SUNY Cortland Registrar at least one week before classes begin at the host institution, or you may made liable for tuition and fees.

 - The Associate Dean will review your cross-registration petition and submit it to the Registrar.
 The Registrar’s Office will contact you with the decision when the form processing is complete.
-You will be required to pick up a copy of the form in the Registrar's Office.
+You will be required to pick up the form in the Registrar's Office.

-- Students will take the completed Cross-Registration Agreement to the host institution to register for the course(s).
+- Students will take a copy of the completed Cross-Registration Agreement with all required SUNY Cortland approval signatures and the raised College seal, to the host institution to register for the course(s).
 The Registrar's Office will also retain a copy, and send a copy to the host.
+Please note: host institutions will not accept documents without the raised seal and all required signatures.

-- After you successfully register at the host institution, a copy of the form signed by the host institution must be returned to the Registrar’s Office at SUNY Cortland.
+- After you successfully register at the host institution, you must provide a copy of the form signed by the host to the Registrar’s Office at SUNY Cortland at least one week before classes begin at the host school.